Skip to content

 The effects of environmental toxins on fertility can be categorized into four main areas:

-• Endocrine Disruption: Environmental toxins have the potential to disrupt the delicate balance of hormones in our bodies, leading to hormonal imbalances that can hinder fertility.
+• Endocrine disruption: Environmental toxins have the potential to disrupt the delicate balance of hormones in our bodies, leading to hormonal imbalances that can hinder fertility.

 Similarly, using reusable glass or metal water bottles filled with filtered water is another way to minimize environmental toxin exposure.
 Plus, they are more environmentally friendly and cost-effective than single-use plastic bottles.
 When it comes to cookware, stainless steel, glass, or ceramic options are preferable over non-stick surfaces, which can leach chemicals into food.